 Global Best Project: BMS Large Scale Cell Culture (LSCC) Manufacturing Facility, located in Dublin, Ireland.
 Submitted by Jacobs Engineering

-Award of Merit: Oral Solid Dosage (OSD) and Injectable Pharmaceutical Manufacturing Facility, located in Nagpur, India.
-Submitted by IPS-Integrated Project Services LLC
+Award of Merit: Lupin Ltd., India, Oral Solid Dosage & Injectable Pharmaceutical Manufacturing Facility, located in Nagpur, India.
+Submitted by IPS -Integrated Project Services LLC

 Global Best Project: The Rolex Building, located in Dallas, Texas.
 Submitted by Harwood International

 Global Best Project: Corpus Christi Liquefaction Train 1, located in Corpus Christi, Texas.
 Submitted by Bechtel

 Award of Merit: Fort Hills Oil Sands Mine, located in Calgary, Canada.
 Submitted by Suncor Energy Inc.